icylogic/maupassant-hexo/README.md

 You can control the abstract of a post shown at index, by either filling a `description:` item in `front-matter` of the `post.md`, or just inserting a `<!--more-->` before your hidden content.

 #### Page
 Create folders inlcuding `index.md` in `source` folder to add pages, and add a `layout: page` in `front-matter` of `index.md`.
+A tagcloud page can be enabled by setting `layout: tagcloud` of a page.
 If you need a single column page without sidebar, just set `layout: single-column` instead of `layout: page`.

 #### Table of Contents
 TOC in a post can be enabled by adding a `toc: true` item in `front-matter`.